Governing the CityMan on Five

 Ken Sain, former Deputy Mayor of Chicago, recalls Mayor Daley’s ability to listen to and help those who came to his office.
-Click on image to play audio.
+Click the play button to listen to this audio clip.

 Audio: Ken Sain, Deputy Mayor and Chief Administrative Officer of Chicago, interview excerpt, April 17, 2015